When Ashley Chesnut moved to Birmingham in 2008, she never thought she would stay long-term.

 Out of a desire to promote this city and to encourage families to visit downtown, Ashley wrote a children’s book called Down in the Ham: A Child’s Guide to Downtown Birmingham.
 Illustrated by the talented Abby Little, Down in the Ham provides both a kid-friendly history of Birmingham and a visual tour of downtown.

-When Ashley is not working at the church, studying (she’s currently back in school working on a counseling certification), or mentoring younger girls, you can probably find her at Pepper Place on Saturdays or trying some new local restaurant.
+When Ashley is not working at the church or mentoring younger girls, you can probably find her at Pepper Place on Saturdays, reading, or trying some new local restaurant.
 She also blogs about spiritual subjects and emotional issues on the BH Women’s blog and contributes to LifeWay’s Women’s blog.

 With now over 16 years invested in art, Abby is the winner of multiple awards and honors including: 2013 Energine Art finalist, the 2010 National Beta Club Convention’s first-place award winner for Acrylic On-site Art, as well as their first-place State Watercolorist.